Michigan Uber Fatal Car Accident Law Explained

 Similarly, an insurance claims adjuster or representative for an at-fault Uber driver has no duty to warn family members of the deceased that by accepting a settlement offer they will be violating contractual policy language and voiding the family’s right to collect underinsured motorist coverage.

-If you have tragically lost a loved one in an Uber fatal car accident and would like to speak with an experienced attorney, call toll free anytime 24/7 at (800) 968-1001 for a free consultation with one of our injury lawyers.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you lost a love one in an Uber fatal car accident in Michigan, call now (800) 968-1001 for a free consultation with an experienced wrongful death lawyer.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.